Charles H. Foster: Career

 Foster was born in Salem, Massachusetts.
 He became a medium as a young man producing in his séances a phenomenon known as "skin writing", alleged names of spirits would appear on parts of his body such as his arms or forehead.

 He was also known for pellet reading.
 This involved séance sitters writing the names of the deceased on slips of paper that were rolled into pellets and put on a table.
 The pellets were mixed with blank slips.
 Foster would then select a pellet and without opening it, give the name of the deceased and reveal the name to his audience with a 'spirit' message.
 In 1863, The Spiritual Magazine reported that there was evidence Foster had faked his phenomena.
 The writing on his skin was said to be the same as his own handwriting.
 His pellet reading was also suspected of being fraudulent.

+Foster toured Australia in 1874 and conducted seances.
+He influenced businessman Hugh Browne to adopt Spiritualism after purporting to make contact with Browne's deceased father.

 Foster's biographer George C. Bartlett endorsed his feats as genuine, describing him as the "most gifted and remarkable Spiritual Medium since Emanuel Swedenborg".
 However, psychical researcher Hereward Carrington commented that most of the feats described in the book could easily be the "result of trickery...
 That Foster was an impostor there can be no doubt."
 Foster came into dispute with mentalist Washington Irving Bishop who claimed he could duplicate his phenomena.